-Currently, there is only one TT service provider registered with the Liechtenstein FMA where custodial exchanges are offered.
+Currently, there are five TT service providers registered with the Liechtenstein FMA where custodial exchanges are offered.

 Liechtenstein financial market law does not recognise the term "crypto-exchange".
 With respect to such business models, it must therefore be clarified in each individual case whether a licence is required or not.
 The exchange between cryptocurrencies and legal tender does not, in principle, require a licence under Liechtenstein law.
 Nonetheless such exchanges are subject to due diligence provisions.

 The exchange between different cryptocurrencies also does not, in principle, require a licence under Liechtenstein law but is similarly subject to due diligence provisions.

 According to Article 3, paragraph 1 of the Liechtenstein Due Diligence Act (Sorgfaltspflichtgesetz (SPG), LGBl.
 2009/047), the following are obliged to observe the due diligence obligations according to the SPG:

 The digital assets and the trustworthy technology services are regulated in the TVTG.
 Depending on what services are offered in relation to digital assets, certain notifications and registrations with the FMA might be triggered.